korni92/RNS-E-Hudiy/README.md

 The system uses a stable microservice architecture where each script runs as a separate, managed systemd service to ensure reliability in an automotive environment.

+You need at least
+Raspberry Pi 4 or 5
+5A DC/DC Bucket converter
+SRGB HDMI or composite video converter
+CAN Hat like MCP2515
+DAC Hat

 * **`can-handler.service`**: The central gateway to the CAN bus hardware.
 * **`can-base-function.service`**: Provides core functions like TV tuner simulation and time synchronization.
 * **`can-keyboard-control.service`**: Translates car steering wheel/button presses into virtual keyboard commands (uinput).